 In comparison, the same 3 industries in New South Wales accounted for 8.7% in Construction; 8.0% in Health Care and Social Assistance and 5.7% in Public Administration and Safety.

 The major differences between the value added by industries of Clarence Valley Council area and New South Wales were:

-- A smaller percentage of value added by Rental, Hiring and Real Estate Services (0.1% compared to 4.6%)
+- A larger percentage of value added by Agriculture, Forestry and Fishing (6.9% compared to 1.5%)

 The total value added by industry in Clarence Valley Council area $increased by 204 million between 2014/15 and 2019/20.

 The largest changes in the value added by industries between 2014/15 and 2019/20 in Clarence Valley Council area were for: